 The addition of savory garlic to a traditional cabbage kraut makes a unique condiment or side dish!

-- Combine all ingredients in a large nonmetal mixing bowl, tossing them a bit and pounding lightly with your fists.
-Cover lightly and allow the mixture to sit for a half an hour or so, letting the salt pull the juices out of the cabbage and garlic.
-Uncover every now and again to pound the cabbage down and help to get the juices flowing.
+Combine all ingredients in a large nonmetal mixing bowl, tossing them a bit and pounding lightly with clean hands or a Cabbage Crusher.
+Cover lightly and let the mixture sit for a half an hour, letting the salt pull the juices out of the cabbage and garlic.
+Uncover every 5-10 minutes to pound the cabbage down and help to get the juices flowing.

 Stuff the cabbage into a clean jar, pressing the cabbage underneath the liquid.
 If necessary, add a bit of water to completely cover cabbage.

 Cover the jar with a tight lid, airlock lid, or coffee filter secured with a rubber band.

 Culture at room temperature (60-70°F is preferred) until desired flavor and texture are achieved.
 If using a tight lid, burp daily to release excess pressure.

 Once the sauerkraut is finished, put a tight lid on the jar and move to cold storage.
 The sauerkraut's flavor will continue to develop as it ages.